 no products in the cart

 How much water do weed plants need and how often should I water my weed plant?
-These are question we receive quite often from novice growers.
+These are questions we receive quite often from novice growers.
 Time to write a blog about it!

 Whether you grow weed plants in soil or some other medium such as coconut coir, watering is an important consideration that is vital to the success of your crop.
 Cannabis plants cannot survive without water, but when the compost is too wet, oxygen cannot get to the roots, which causes them to choke.

 How much and how often do I have to water my cannabis plant?